world.nycsubway.org · What's New · Leave Feedback

 At 46th Avenue, the L line turns south.
 Tracks on Taraval Street continue for a couple of blocks to the end of the street.
 These tracks are occasionally used to turn cars back early.
 The L line heads south on 46th Avenue for two blocks before the outbound track turn west and makes a big loop around the block and returns as the inbound track on 46th Avenue.
 L trains lay over in the middle of the loop on Wawona Street, which is a block away from the entrance to the San Francisco Zoo on Sloat Boulevard.

-M - Ocean View
+M - Ocean View Line

 The M-Ocean View line begins at the Embarcadero Station and travels through the subway to West Portal.
 The line then uses surface trackage shared with the K line to reach Saint Francis Circle.
 From there, the M line splits off and heads into a section of private right of way that cuts through residential backyards.
 This private right of way is used to reach 19th Avenue (Highway 1).